gregorywmorris/dcj-manufacturing-oil-rig/README.md

 The data set comes from a real hydraulic rig system.
 This hydraulic rig is used to drill oil out of the ground.
 It has 4 main controls: the cooler setting, the valve setting, the pump setting, and the accumulator setting.
 The rig has sensors in different areas measuring the pressure, volumetric flows, and temperatures.

-The technicians have been storing the oil well tests in text files locally, the data scientists would like to review the data but it's not in an ideal format.
+The technicians have been running tests for maintenance and the data scientists believe the data may be useful for additional oil well analysis.
 1. Convert the files to CSV for the data scientist.
     * See the example template CSV for the desired format.
     * Merge profile data.